-Presently Jason works with children, adolescents, and adults, couples and families.
-He accept most insurances including Tricare, United Behavioral Health, Aetna, and Blue Cross/Blue Shield plans.
+Presently Jason works with children, adolescents, and adults, couples, and families.
+He accepts most insurances including Tricare, United Behavioral Health, Aetna, and Blue Cross/Blue Shield plans.
 In addition, he leads mindfulness workshops and other retreats throughout the year.

 For a more complete professional profile: https://www.linkedin.com/in/jasonbhobbs.